 - Closing dates for 2015: Friday, 10 April (Round 1) or Friday, 28 August (Round 2).
 Only apply once each year;

-- Collection details: Please collect your new Unicard or Officeworks voucher from the EHL Accounts Office, Education Building 2.20, on or after Monday, 27 April (Round 1) or Monday, 14 September (Round 2);
+- Collection details: your credit will be allocated, or your new card/voucher available for collection, by Monday, 27 April (Round 1) or Monday, 14 September (Round 2).

 - Applications should be made in each year of RHD candidature;

 - Research Student Maintenance funds are carried forward to future years.

 PLEASE NOTE: DO NOT ADD PERSONAL FUNDS TO THE RHD UNICARD ISSUED TO YOU, AS ALL UNSPENT CREDIT WILL BE RETURNED TO THE FACULTY AT THE COMPLETION OF YOUR STUDIES.

 RHD Project Funding can be used for expenses such as fieldwork; surveys and questionnaires (and associated costs); travel for data collection purposes; subject payments; and equipment not covered by the Faculty equipment pool.
 The fund does not cover purchase of publications; research assistant payments or associated costs; thesis production costs; conference attendance; nor workshops or intensive courses integral to research.